 Qualified applicants will be ranked according to the following criteria:

 Themes and perspectives from the applicant's master's degree will be given weight in the assessment of candidates.
 Project sketch with description of project idea and plan for implementation.

 Personal suitability and motivation for the position.

-The applicant's description of the motivation for the doctoral work.
+The applicant's description of motivation for doctoral work and opportunities for implementation.

-Relevant research experience work will be considered positively.
+Relevant experience from research work will count positively.

 The annual salary for doctoral researchers (code 1017) is set at wage level 54, NOK 532 200,- in the Norwegian State Salary Scale.